 Prior to the opening ceremony, Professor Chang Sik Kim delivered an opening lecture entitled: ‘Korean Visual Design, its history and current design scene’, which was followed by a private viewing.
 A formal welcome was given by the University’s Deputy Vice-Chancellor for Global Engagement Professor Alexandra Hughes, as well as Professor Stephen Brookhouse who acknowledged all the exhibition participants’ hard work with a note of appreciation.
 Ingi Lee, VIDAK President, further congratulated all those involved and thanked the University for the invitation to exhibit this diverse selection of work.

-From left to right: Sungh Wan Jang; Professor Stephen Brookhouse, Associate Head of College (External), DCDI; Kyung Kyun Kim; Professor Alexandra Hughes, Deputy Vice-Chancellor, Employability & Global Engagement; Ingi Lee, VIDAK President; Professor Jonathan Stockdale, Head of College, DCDI; Colin Bailey, Course Leader, Graphic Communication Design, DCDI; Professor Hoeun Ahn; Hans Dieter Reichert, Senior Lecturer, Graphic Communication Design, DCDI, co-curator and co-organiser of the exhibition; Professor Chang Sik Kim, VIDAK Foreign Relationship Vice President, co-curator and co-organiser of the exhibition.
+Image above from left to right: Sungh Wan Jang; Professor Stephen Brookhouse, Associate Head of College (External), DCDI; Kyung Kyun Kim; Professor Alexandra Hughes, Deputy Vice-Chancellor, Employability & Global Engagement; Ingi Lee, VIDAK President; Professor Jonathan Stockdale, Head of College, DCDI; Colin Bailey, Course Leader, Graphic Communication Design, DCDI; Professor Hoeun Ahn; Hans Dieter Reichert, Senior Lecturer, Graphic Communication Design, DCDI, co-curator and co-organiser of the exhibition; Professor Chang Sik Kim, VIDAK Foreign Relationship Vice President, co-curator and co-organiser of the exhibition.

 The exhibition is spread across two large galleries (London Gallery West and the Project Space) and displays over 180 examples of Korean visual designs including posters, typography, advertising, AV projections and motion graphics.
 Following the two-week show, the VIDAK organisation intend to donate some works to the School of Media and Communication at Harrow Campus, with the exhibits being kept in the rooms of the Graphic Communication Design course.